 Preschool Art

 I am a type A, color inside the lines type of mom, but even I enjoy preschool art.
 I have learned to relax, and focus on process, not the final product.
 I am often surprised by children’s inventiveness.

-I have a “junk box” in our schoolroom where I put old cereal boxes, plastic containers, toilet paper rolls, and scraps of fabric.
+I have a "junk box" in our schoolroom where I put old cereal boxes, plastic containers, toilet paper rolls, and scraps of fabric that my children can use for crafts.
 Here is a boat my son made out of a shoebox, straw, and plastic cup:

+Preschool Art